 Ranger Design is excited to announce that we have worked with Mercedes Benz to create a new line of van shelving systems, partitions and ladder racks to upfit the brand new 2016 Metris.
 We will have a full line of trade packages for contractors, mobile service technicians, electricians, HVAC services, and delivery services.

-In conjunction with Mercedes, we unveiled these new products at the 2015 NTEA Work Truck Show in Indianapolis.
+In conjunction with Mercedes, we new products at the 2015 NTEA Work Truck Show in Indianapolis.

 Hard Working Trucks covered us in an article, “Ranger Design Offers New Storage Solutions For Metris” that you can read here.

 You can read all about this new mid-sized cargo van that’s in a class all on its own here:

 INDIANAPOLIS, Ind. — Mercedes-Benz took the wraps off its new mid-sized commercial van dubbed Metris.

 We’ve known about it for a few months, and now we finally have details on the 2016 Mercedes-Benz Metris midsize van.
 Smaller and lighter duty than the commercial-sized Sprinter, the Metris is designed to fill the needs of businesses that don’t need something as large as a Sprinter, ProMaster, or Transit but need or want something larger than a NV200, Transit Connect, or ProMaster City.
 In a comparison with those models, the Metris has a 73 percent higher payload rating than the NV200 and 50 percent more cargo volume.
 Compared to the Ford Transit Connect, the Metris has a 54 percent higher payload capacity and 45 percent larger cargo volume.